-In March 2005, the EPA issued (i) the Clean Air Interstate Rule (CAIR), which permanently caps emissions of sulfur dioxide (SO2) and nitrogen oxides (NOx) in the eastern United States; and (ii) the Clean Air Mercury Rule (CAMR) to permanently cap and reduce mercury emissions from coal-fired power plants.
+In March 2005, the EPA issued two new rules that will impact coal-fired power plants.
+These are (i) the Clean Air Interstate Rule (CAIR), which permanently caps emissions of sulfur dioxide (SO2) and nitrogen oxides (NOx) in the eastern United States; and (ii) the Clean Air Mercury Rule (CAMR) to permanently cap and reduce mercury emissions from coal-fired power plants.
+Both rules provide power plant operators a market-based system ("cap and trade program") in which plants that exceed federal requirements can sell pollution credits to plant operators who need more time to comply with the stricter rules.
 CAIR requires reductions of SO2 and/or NOx emissions across 28 eastern states and the District of Columbia and, when fully implemented in 2015, CAIR will reduce SO2 emissions in these states by over 70 percent and NOx emissions by over 60 percent from 2003 levels.
-Under the new mercury emissions rule, which takes effect in May 2005, coal-fired power plants have until 2010 to cut mercury emission levels to 38 tons a year from 48 tons.
-Plants then have until 2018 to bring that level down to 15 tons, a 69 percent reduction.
-Utility analysts have estimated meeting those goals will cost power generators approximately \$50 billion to install the required filtration systems, or "scrubbers," on their smokestacks.
-Both rules also provide power plant operators a market-based system ("cap and trade program") in which plants that exceed federal requirements can sell pollution credits to plant operators who need more time to comply with the stricter rules.
-The additional costs that may be associated with operating coal-fired power generation facilities due to the implementation of these new rules may render coal a less attractive fuel source.
+Under the new mercury emissions rule, mercury emissions from coal-fired power plants will not be regulated as a Hazardous Air Pollutant, which would require installation of Maximum Available Control Technology (MACT).
+Instead, using the cap and trade system, these plants will have until 2010 to cut mercury emission levels to 38 tons a year from 48 tons and until 2018 to bring that level down to 15 tons, a 69 percent reduction.
+Utility analysts have estimated meeting the goals for SO2 and NOx will cost power generators approximately \$50 billion to install the required filtration systems, or "scrubbers," on their smokestacks, but these controls are expected to also reduce the mercury emissions to the targeted levels.
+Both the CAMR are the subject of ongoing litigation challenging key provisions, and in the case of the CAMR, there is an effort in Congress to overturn the rule in favor of the MACT approach.
+If CAIR and CAMR survive the legal challenges, or if a MACT requirement is imposed for mercury emissions, the additional costs that may be associated with operating coal-fired power generation facilities due to the implementation of these new rules may render coal a less attractive fuel source.